 Jesus made his final point to the Pharisees in v.
 13, shown above.
 It’s a popular verse that states a concept that isn’t easy for the majority of people to accept.
 He wanted the Pharisees in particular, but everyone as a whole, including us today, to make a smart decision.
-They and us cannot concurrently serve or be devoted to both God and wealth!
-They and us must choose one of the two to prioritize.
+They and we cannot concurrently serve or be devoted to both God and wealth!
+They and we must choose one of the two to prioritize.
 If God is our Master, then we’re to use our wealth on his behalf.
-As a faithful and just steward, whose one and only Master is God, we’re to utilize such wealth very well as we build up God’s kingdom.
+As faithful and just stewards whose one and only Master is God, we’re to utilize such wealth very well as we build up God’s kingdom.

 Luke, in chapter 15, highlighted Jesus’ explanation to the Pharisees of why he chose to eat with tax collectors and other “sinners.”
 Now in chapter 16, he essentially told the Pharisees to repent because they too were sinners.
 The entire section from 15:1 to 16:15, is about repentance.
 Therein, Jesus explained to the complaining Pharisees the meaning and importance of repentance and forgiveness, ending his teaching by telling them that they needed to realize their sinful practices and keep from committing them by becoming wise stewards of God’s provisions.